-Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has declined to establish a system for providing protection to refugees, preferring to deal with them on an ad hoc basis.
-According to the Ministry of Justice and Interior, there were no requests received during the year.
-There is a lack of domestic legislation on asylum seekers and refugees, and in particular at the absence of measures to protect unaccompanied and refugee children.
-The country has cooperated with the UN High Commissioner for Refugees and other international refugee relief organizations.
+Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees, preferring to deal with them on an ad hoc basis.
+There is a lack of domestic legislation on asylum seekers and refugees, and in particular on measures to protect unaccompanied and refugee children.
+According to the Ministry of Social Affairs, Justice, and Interior, no requests were received during the year.